 At QEHS, we understand that academic success is just one element of education.
 That’s why we offer experiences to our students that go beyond the classroom, allowing the opportunity to develop key life skills, cultural understanding and a global perspective for an increasingly international 21st century.
 This experience and the new skills that students learn provide them with details to strengthen university and job applications and experiences to reflect on at interview.

-We travelled to Tanzania in 2017 and our expedition team went to Cambodia in July 2019.
-We plan to visit the Galapagos Islands in 2021.
+We travelled to Tanzania in 2017 and our expedition team went to Cambodia in July 2019 and Costa Rica and the Galapagos Islands in 2022.

-If you would like to know more about our Camps International School Expeditions, please contact Miss E Walsh for more information.
+If you would like to know more about our Camps International School Expeditions, please contact Miss H Meneer for more information.